Baroque garden: The Jardin à la française

-At the end of the 15th century, Charles V of France invited Italian architects and garden designers to France to create an Italian garden for his Château d'Amboise.
-In the 16th century, the development of the Baroque garden in France was accelerated by Henry IV of France and his Florentine wife, Marie de Médicis.
-Their first major project in the style was the garden of the Chateau de Saint-Germain-en-Laye, near Paris.
+At the end of the 15th century, Charles VIII of France invited Italian architects and garden designers to France to create an Italian garden for his Château d'Amboise.
+In the 16th century, the development of the Baroque garden in France was accelerated by Henry IV of France and his Florentine wife, Marie de' Medici.
+Their first major project in the style was the garden of the Château de Saint-Germain-en-Laye, near Paris.
 The new garden, on the bluff above the Seine, featured an extensive belvedere with ramps and stairways, scattered with an assortment of pavilions, grottoes, and theatres.
-Following the death of the King, his widow built a palace and a garden of her own, now called the Luxembourg Palace.
+Following the assassination of the King, his widow built a palace and a garden of her own, now called the Jardin du Luxembourg.
 She planted groves of full-grown trees and laid out parterres, alleys and fountains on the model of the gardens of her native Florence.

 The French Baroque garden reached its summit under Louis XIV, due to his garden designer, André Le Nôtre.
-Le Nôtre's first large-scale project was for Vaux-le-Vicomte, the chateau of the King's Minister of Finance, Nicolas Fouquet, built between 1656 and 1661.
-The central feature of this garden was a main axis descending from the chateau, composed of a series of terraces decorated with parterres of low hedges in ornamental designs.
+Le Nôtre's first large-scale project was for Vaux-le-Vicomte, the château of the King's Superintendent of Finances, Nicolas Fouquet, built between 1656 and 1661.
+The central feature of this garden was a main axis descending from the château, composed of a series of terraces decorated with parterres of low hedges in ornamental designs.
 Large basins with jeux d'eau were placed along the central axis, and the garden was set between rows of trimmed trees on the left and right, to lead the eye on the long perspective to the last fountain and grotto below.
-The garden was meant to be seen from the chateau, which overlooked it like the box of a theater.
+The garden was meant to be seen from the château, which overlooked it like the box of a theater.

 The young Louis XIV had Fouquet imprisoned for his extravagance, but greatly admired the garden he created.
 He commissioned Le Nôtre to design a similar, but vastly larger, garden, for his own projected Palace of Versailles.